 This allows you to Add New Tags to Posts.
 You can enter Tags Title and Description.
 Tags work like important keywords for your content.

 Media – Library:

-Media Library is the place where all your media such as images, documents, audios, videos and other files get stored.
-This media list will provide you option to edit or delete existing media files.
+Media Library is the place where all your media such as images, documents, audios, videos, and other files get stored.
+This media list will provide you the option to edit or delete existing media files.

 Media – Add New:

-Here, you can upload New Media files which can be used to add in the post/page’s content.
+Here, you can upload New Media files that can be used to add in the post/page’s content.

 Pages – All Pages: